 Candle

 Candles

-Wax Melting Chips are scented wax chips which melt on top of melting pots designed specifically for wax.
-Use as many wax chips as you want to give you the fragrance level you desire and mix different scents if you desire.
-Door County Candle Company wax chips are especially fragrant and most people find that only a few chips are needed to produce a full, rich scent for a day or more.
+Wax Melts are scented wax chips which melt on top of melting pots designed specifically for wax.
+Use as many wax melts as you want to give you the fragrance level you desire and mix different scents if you desire.
+Door County Candle Company wax melts are especially fragrant and most people find that only a few melts are needed to produce a full, rich scent for a day or more.
 Once the fragrance has evaporated from the wax, allow the wax to cool and discard and replace the old wax with fresh wax chips.
 It is possible to control the scent level in your room by the amount of chips used and how often you add or replace with new chips.
-To learn more about wax melts, visit our FAQ page.
+To learn more about wax melts, visit our Wax Melt 101 page.

+Candle